We know how confusing buying air conditioning can be.

-While these units are cheaper than fully-internal solutions, in the long run, they might not necessarily be more cost-effective when other factors such as scaffolding, length of pipe run and future maintenance access are considered.
+While these units are cheaper than fully-internal solutions, they might not necessarily be more cost-effective in the long run when other factors such as scaffolding, length of pipe run and future maintenance access are considered.

 Internal air conditioning

-In most cases, you have probably already considered the options above only to be told that you are not allowed a conventional air conditioning unit.
+In most cases, you have probably already considered the options above, only to be told that you are not allowed a conventional air conditioning unit.